 ABOUT RENEE BRETTLER

 Renee Waldman Brettler was born in 1956 in Sudbury, Ontario, where she lived for two years before moving to Toronto.
-Her passion for art began at an early age with the discovery of colouring books and crayons.
+Her passion for art began with the discovery of colouring books and crayons.
 Not content to merely colour the pictures, she would, instead, redraw them on a separate piece of paper.
-Discovering the ability to capture the likeness of an image was the beginning of her lifelong fascination with art.
+Discovering her ability to capture the likeness of an image was the beginning of a lifelong fascination with art.

 In 1981 while pursuing a Bachelor of Arts degree at the University of Toronto, Renee enjoyed her first successful solo art exhibit at the Del Bello Gallery.
-As promising as her future seemed, a failed marriage would compel her to choose between ‘the path of her heart’ and ‘the path of her head’.
+Her future seemed promising, however, a failing marriage would compel her to choose between ‘the path of her heart’ and ‘the path of her head’.
 Ultimately, she opted for economic stability rather than the uncertainty of life as a struggling artist.
 To that end, she completed a Bachelor of Education and an Ontario Teaching Certificate.

 Since retiring from teaching in 2014, Renee is finally able to turn her attention once more to her first love ~ Art!

 Renee is self-taught and has worked with acrylic, oil paint, graphite, charcoal, coloured pencils and pastels.